jamiekoning/Romulox/README.md

 First create directories in the `Romulox/wwwroot/` directory to hold your ROM and `.dat` files.

 For example: you may want to create a `Platforms` directory with subdirectories for each specific platform such as `wwwroot/Platforms/Genesis` or `wwwroot/Roms/N64` which contain your ROM files.
-Be sure to copy over the ROM files that you wish to use to your chosen directories.
+Be sure to copy over the ROM files that you wish to use into your chosen directories.

 Next store any `.dat` files that you wish to use.
 You may put them in the same directory as the ROM files, such as `wwwroot/Roms/N64/N64.dat`, or in a different directory entirely such as `wwwroot/Dat/Gen.dat`.
 Be sure to copy the `.dat` files you wish to use into your chosen directories.